foyez/react-redux-basics/README.md

 # React & Redux

-# React - A JavaScript library for building user interfaces
+# React - A Declarative, Component-based JavaScript library for building User Interfaces
 * It is a JS library that aims to simplify development of visual interfaces
 * Its primary goal is to divide the UI into a collection of components
 * React only chose to implement the View layer instead of the full MVC stack